twknab/mean_hike/readme.md

 	+ Change "Recent Hikes" to "Hikes Pending" showing any hikes still awaiting a post-trip report.
 This might be helpful as a user whom adds many hikes may lose track of any hikes they started, but came home and forgot to complete.
 See what use experience is like and play around a bit. (medium-priority)

-	+ Add the nav header page code as separate includes
+	+ Add the nav header page code as separate HTML includes (medium-priority)

+	+ Add Progress Bar to Add Hike, Pre-Trip and Post-Trip pages (See: https://bootswatch.com/darkly/#typography)

 ## Development Issues Log: